michaelwoodguitar/actwebsite2/content/locations/gloucestershire-and-wiltshire.md

 type: docs
 ---

-We are happy to provide [acoustic consulting services](../services/) to the followng areas of Gloucestershire and Wiltshire:
+We are happy to provide [acoustic consulting services](/services/) to the following areas of Gloucestershire and Wiltshire:

 Gloucester, Cheltenham, Stroud, Tewkesbury, Cirencester, Dursley, Chipping Campden, Mitcheldean, Nailsworth, Tetbury, Wotton-under-Edge, Thornbury, Yate,